B-Malikk/Project-PAD/docs/EngagementZone.md

 #### processZones()
 Start the process of engagement zones does process the event for entering zone 1 entering zone 2 and when each person leaves.
-For each process a calback is created what subscribes to a topic in the MQTT
+For each process a callback is created what subscribes to a topic in the MQTT

 When someone enters zone 1 each time a message is published with topic EngagementZones/PersonEnteredZone1